 America laughed.
 “No dude.
 I don't need a reason to part with my girl.”
 He brought you close to him and started to dance.
 But if there was a special reason, I probably wouldn't tell you.
 Just to keep you wondering you know?”
 He kissed your cheek and smiled.

-“Well great, now I'm even more curious.”
+“Well that's just great, isn't it?
+Now I'm even more curious than I was before.”
 You sighed, but didn't pry any further.
-You knew it wouldn't work any way.
+You knew it wouldn't work anyway.

 After a while of dancing and snacking and talking to just about everyone at the party, America called everyone to attention.
 “Hey dudes, I want to thank you all for coming to my super awesome party and making it even more awesome and memorable.
 Now, for the real reason I brought you all here, which everyone but one person knows.”
 America looked straight at you with a sweet smile.
 “I really hope this goes the way I planned or I'm going to look like a total moron.”
 He laughed and pulled you in the middle of the crowd with him.
 “As smart as you are I was afraid you'd have found me out.”

-You stood nervously with him in front of everyone, feeling like you legs were going to collapse under you.
+You stood nervously with him in front of everyone, feeling like your legs were going to collapse under you.
 “What's going on?”

 America answered by dropping to one knee in front of everyone.
 He was blushing pretty bad, as he fumbled around his pocket, eventually he pulled out a red, white, and blue box.
 “I know, the box is a little cheesy, but I kind of liked it.”
 He blushed even worse than before.
 “You were right all along, there was a special reason for this party.
 I wanted to ask you to marry me, in front of everyone I know.”
 He smiled as he opened the box, revealing the ring he picked for you.
 “I thought maybe the pressure would make it harder for you to say no.”